Henry Zvi Lothane: The Schreber Case

 Daniel Paul Schreber was a German judge who was admitted to psychiatric hospitals three times (1884, 1893, and 1907) in his life.
-The second episode, during which he was declared legally insane, became the narrative of a book published in 1903, Denkwürdigkeiten eines Nervenkranken ("Reflections of a Nervous Patient"), published in English in 1955 under the title Memoirs of My Nervous Illness.
-Oddly enough, the English translation omitted the subtitle "In what circumstance can a person deemed insane be detained in an asylum against his declared will?" thus leaving out of the title arguably the central point of the book, namely, that Schreber sought to regain his liberty.
-Thanks to Freud’s groundbreaking 1911 analysis of Schreber’s book, the "Schreber case" became a staple of psychoanalytic literature, one that highlighted Freud’s thesis that Schreber’s second episode of mental illness, especially his so-called paranoia, was caused by passive homosexual desires towards his first psychiatrist, Paul Flechsig.
+The second episode, during which he was declared legally insane, became the narrative of a book published in 1903, Denkwürdigkeiten eines Nervenkranken (Reflections of a Nervous Patient), published in English in 1955 under the title Memoirs of My Nervous Illness.
+Oddly enough, the English translation omitted the subtitle "In what circumstance can a person deemed insane be detained in an asylum against his declared will?", thereby leaving out of the title arguably the central point of the book, namely that Schreber sought to regain his liberty.
+Thanks to Freud's 1911 book, The Schreber Case, an analysis of Schreber's book, the latter became a staple of psychoanalytic literature, which highlighted Freud's thesis that Schreber's second episode of mental illness, especially his so-called paranoia, was caused by passive homosexual desires towards his first psychiatrist, Paul Flechsig.

 The Schreber case again became famous in 1959 with the publication of the paper "Schreber: Father and Son," by the American psychoanalyst William Guglielmo Niederland.
 Niederland famously argued that Schreber was abused as a boy by his father Moritz by means of sadistic child-rearing practices and the use of torturing orthopedic appliances, to which, according to Niederland, Schreber referred in Chapter XI of his book.
-Morton Schatzman argued essentially the same thesis as Niederland in his 1973 bestseller Soul Murder.
-Persecution in the Family.
+Morton Schatzman argued essentially the same thesis as Niederland in his 1973 bestseller Soul Murder: Persecution in the Family.
 In contrast, Han Israels' 1989 biography of the Schreber family argued that Moritz Schreber was unfairly demonized in the literature.